-A bachelor's degree program in occupational therapy combines classroom lectures on disabling conditions and human anatomy with clinical and practical experience.
-Although a bachelor's degree is not enough education in itself to earn occupational therapy licensure, it does provide a solid background in the field and prepare students for a master's degree program in occupational therapy.
+Bachelor's degree programs in occupational therapy are most commonly offered through the health sciences or physical therapy departments of 4-year universities and colleges.
+While enrolled in a bachelor's degree program in occupational therapy, students learn the basics of patient assessment, medical procedures and therapy treatments.
+A bachelor's degree program combines classroom lectures on disabling conditions and human anatomy, with clinical and practical experience.
+Although a bachelor's degree is not enough education in itself to earn an occupational therapy license, it does provide a solid background in the field and prepare students for a master's degree program in occupational therapy.

-Many of the courses included in a bachelor's degree program in occupational therapy are designed to provide students with a broad background in the health care field as well as an in-depth background in occupational therapy sciences.
+Many of the courses included in an occupational therapy bachelor's program are designed to provide students with a broad background in the healthcare field, as well the occupational therapy sciences.
 Some examples include:

 - Functional anatomy

 - Health services practice management

 According to the U.S. Bureau of Labor Statistics, there were 133,000 occupational therapists employed in 2018 (www.bls.gov).
 Employment of occupational therapists is predicted to rise by 18% between 2018 and 2028.
 In 2018, the median annual salary for occupational therapists was $84,270 (www.bls.gov).

 All U.S. states require that occupational therapists gain licensure before they are legally allowed to practice.
 Professionals must pass a national licensure exam in order to gain the credit of Occupational Therapist Registered (OTR).
 Before students can sit for the national exam, they must also complete a master's degree in the field.
 Individual boards such as the National Board for Certifying Occupational Therapy also offer voluntary certification options that can increase career opportunities.